 Testing helps a company make sure their products contain the correct amount of CBD.
 It is also important for safety, as it allows companies to make sure there aren’t any harmful elements in the formula.

 Another key factor is where a company sources its hemp.
 If a company uses hemp from a well-regulated farm, you can be confident that they are extracting high-quality CBD.
-If a company uses hemp from a farm that has fewer quality regulations in place, it is likely that they are using low-quality hemp for their CBD products.
+If a company uses hemp from a farm that has fewer quality regulations in place, it is likely that they are using low-quality hemp for their CBD oil New Mexico.

 Finally, consumers need to look at how a company extracts CBD from the hemp.